 F. Any Order to "Cease or Reduce Withdrawal of Water" Under Idaho Code Section 42-233b Must Include Water Rights for Domestic Purposes.

 The Idaho Legislature enacted the Idaho Ground Water Act in 1951.
-See 1951 Idaho Sess.
-423. This significant legislation provided, for the first time in Idaho, a comprehensive framework for regulation of the use of ground water.
+See 1951 comprehensive framework for regulation of the use of ground water.
 Part of this framework included the specific admonition of Idaho Code Section 42-229.
 It states: